kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

         vagrant destroy && \
         rm Vagrantfile

+Note 2: If you want to exit a running ssh session in your vagrant vm, simply type

+    exit

+in the command line interface.

-Note 2: If you want to save a table or materialized view as gpkg or shp, you can use:
+Note 3: If you want to save a table or materialized view as gpkg or shp, you can use:

     ogr2ogr -f "GPKG" mynewfilename.gpkg PG:"host=localhost user=vagrant dbname=cs224w_db password=mypassword" "mytablename"